whitemike889/chatserver_docs/getusers.md

 ## Result

-Delimiter will be | in Username, so you can pipe sperated in JSON scheme, to list the user.
-A user does not have a | in his Username.
+Delimiter will be | between Usernames, that we can filter each user, which is | seperated , to list the user.
+A user does not contain a | symbol in the username.

 method: getUsers #channelxyz to give a list of the channel.
 If there is no direct channel #  called in the method, all user will be listed.